Sir John Morris, 1st Baronet: Morriston

 The family expanded their copper-smelting and coal-mining interests in the Tawe valley throughout the remainder of the eighteenth century.
 John Morris initiated in 1768 the building of the planned village of Morris Town (today the northern part of Swansea, Morriston), including 'Morris Castle', to house the company's workers.
 With a growing population by the 19th century, tin-plating became a major industry.

-In 1806 he was created a baronet, of Clasemont in the County of Glamorgan.
+He was High Sheriff of Glamorgan in 1803 and in 1806 he was created a baronet, of Clasemont in the County of Glamorgan.
 Clasemont was their home in the Clase or Clâs part of Morriston which had been taken down before 1849 when the locality was summarised by topographer Samuel Lewis.